Skip to content →

 He was an honorary member of the Paul Preuss Society and Reinhold Messner’s “darling” among the up-and-coming mountaineers.
 I heard about plans to repeat the Kurtyka/Schauer line on Gasherbrum IV’s shining western wall, or even a new route to its formidable summit.

-I had arranged an interview with Hansjörg for a few Outdoor magazines six weeks prior.
+I had arranged an interview with Hansjörg for a few outdoor magazines six weeks prior.
 At the end of March, he postponed our meeting to the week after Easter because of ‘a climbing trip to Canada’, and wrote that he was looking forward to the conversation after he would be back.

 xx